sjtuyinjie/Ground-Challenge/README.md

 <p align="center">Figure 1.
 Different corner cases for SLAM</p>

-Notice: Since the paper is under review, we only release some sample Rosbags at present.
-The complete dataset with GT and calibration files will be made public upon paper acceptance.
+Notice: The complete dataset with GT and calibration files will be made public upon paper acceptance.
 If our work is helpful for your research, please follow us and give a star!
 Feel free to propose issues if you have any questions.
 The dataset will keep updating.
 ## We'd consider your suggestions and provide data support for SLAM reseachers as we can to facilitate SLAM progress.